「」 Lingenic

 The ASCII committee envisioned hierarchical data storage decades before JSON, XML, or even CSV became widespread:

-FILE GROUP RECORD abc (units) RECORD xyz GROUP RECORD ...
+FILE FS GROUP GS RECORD RS a US b US c (units) RECORD x US y US z GROUP RECORD ...

 "These four can be used to subdivide data into structured groupings...
 The specific meaning of each separator is left to the application."